15 Sagittae

 15 Sagittae (15 Sge) is a star in the northern constellation Sagitta, located around 58 light years away from the Sun.
 It is visible to the naked eye as a faint, yellow-hued star with an apparent visual magnitude of 5.80.
 Considered a solar analog, it was the target of the first radial velocity survey from Lick Observatory, which found a drift due to a companion.
 In 2002, the cause of this was found to be brown dwarf companion B via direct imaging.

 The companion is a high-mass substellar brown dwarf of spectral class L4 ± 1.5, only a few Jupiter masses below the limit for stars, in a long-period orbit around the primary star.
-Imaged by the Keck telescope, was the first brown dwarf candidate orbiting a sun-like star detected via imaging and is currently the only known companion brown dwarf which both has a significant radial velocity trend on the primary that has also been imaged.
+Imaged by the Keck telescope, it was the first brown dwarf candidate orbiting a sun-like star detected via imaging and is currently the only known companion brown dwarf which both has a significant radial velocity trend on the primary that has also been imaged.

 The brown dwarf was originally thought to have a semi-major axis of 14 AU and a circular orbit viewed from pole-on, but ten more years of observations found that the brown dwarf's orbit is viewed from nearly edge-on, is significantly eccentric and appeared to be moving in a circular orbit when first discovered, but is now approaching the primary as viewed from Earth.

+John Flamsteed labelled this star as z Sagittae, but the designation was dropped by later authors and is now largely unknown.